Great Comet of 1577: Observations by Tycho Brahe

-Tycho Brahe, who is said to have first viewed the comet slightly before sunset on November 13 after having returned from a day of fishing, was the most distinguished observer and documenter of the comet's passing.
+Tycho Brahe, who is said to have first viewed the comet slightly before sunset on 13 November after having returned from a day of fishing, was the most distinguished observer and documenter of the comet's passing.

 Sketches found in one of Brahe's notebooks seem to indicate that the comet travelled close to Venus.
 These sketches depict the Earth at the centre of the Solar System, with the Sun and moon in orbit and the other planets revolving around the Sun, a model that was later displaced by heliocentricity.

-Brahe made thousands of very precise measurements of the comet's path, and these findings contributed to Johannes Kepler's theorizing of the laws of planetary motion and realization that the planets moved in elliptical orbits.
+Brahe made thousands of very precise measurements of the comet's path, and these findings contributed to Johannes Kepler's theorizing of the laws of planetary motion and the realization that the planets moved in elliptical orbits.
 Brahe made these measurements using a 16 inch radius quadrant, which he used to measure the altitude and azimuth of the comet.
-In order to compare to the comet to known stationary celestial objects Brahe used a simple sextant which was simply a graduated sixth of a circle.
+In order to compare the comet to known stationary celestial objects, Brahe used a simple sextant which was simply a graduated sixth of a circle.
 Kepler, who was Brahe's assistant during his time in Prague, believed that the comet's behavior and existence was proof enough to displace the theory of celestial spheres, although this view turned out to be overly optimistic about the pace of change.

 In 2013, the distance between the Sun and comet C/1577 V1 was about 320 AU.

 Brahe's discovery that the comet's coma faced away from the Sun was also significant.

 One failing of Brahe's measurements was in exactly how far out of the atmosphere the comet was, and he was unable to supply meaningful and correct figures for this distance; however, he was, at least, successful in proving that the comet was beyond the orbit of the Moon about the Earth, and, further to this, was probably near three times further away.
 He did this by comparing the position of the comet in the night sky where he observed it (the island Hven, near Copenhagen) with the position observed by Thadaeus Hagecius (Tadeáš Hájek) in Prague at the same time, giving deliberate consideration to the movement of the Moon.
 It was discovered that, while the comet was in approximately the same place for both of them, the Moon was not, and this meant that the comet was much further out.

 Brahe's finding that comets were heavenly objects, while widely accepted, was the cause of debate up until and during the seventeenth century, with many theories circulating within the astronomical community.
 Galileo claimed that comets were optical phenomena, and that this made their parallaxes impossible to measure.
 However, his hypothesis was not widely accepted.